vaishnavirj15/vaishnavirj15/README.md

 ### **Customer & Sales Data Warehouse**
 - Designed and implemented a **SQL Server-based Data Warehouse** for a bike retail business.
 - Built **ETL pipelines, schemas, and views** for clean and structured data.
 - Visualized **key metrics and insights using Power BI** to support business decisions.

+### **CLV Prediction using BG/NBD**
+- Analyzes Olist e-commerce data to estimate future purchase frequency and monetary value per customer.
+- Includes RFM feature engineering, probabilistic CLV modeling, and an interactive Power BI dashboard for business insights.
+- Helps identify high-value customers and supports data-driven marketing and retention strategies.

 ### **Disease Prediction Platform**
 - Developed **ML models** to predict risks for diseases like diabetes and heart disease with **90%+ accuracy**.